ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 No single book can give you the experience Max gave me as an undergraduate student.
 I make no such promises for the book you're reading now.
 Instead, I tell this story to emphasize the value and impact of a focus on the fundamentals of learning itself.

-As a technical leader, the desire, willingness, and aptitude to continue learning are critical to your success. ere is far too much tech knowledge out there for anybody to become a true expert in everything needed to work in modern technology.
+As a technical leader, the desire, willingness, and aptitude to continue learning are critical to your success.
+There is far too much tech knowledge out there for anybody to become a true expert in everything needed to work in modern technology.
 I like thinking of a person pursuing a career in tech as a character in an RPG game that, rather than killing enemies to level up, must spend forty hours a week at a job collecting skill points.
 You get to choose the skill trees on which to spend the accumulated points, but you need to choose wisely.
 Thee variety of skill trees is vast enough that it's impossible to unlock all of them, so you must specialize.

 The most wonderful thing about tech is that our field is continuously evolving.
 The people you work with will change.
 Thee tools you use will be updated or deprecated, and new techniques for doing your work will come and go.
 As you embark on your adventure in technical leadership, the only way to manage this change is to expect it, accept it, and embrace the opportunity to learn and grow with your team and the field itself.